ThomasBullock/Xenon-Moon-Website/README.md

 ### npm run server ###
 local server on port 8888
 ### gulp watchFiles ###
-compiles Sass with autoprefixer and concatenates js scripts
+Compiles Sass with autoprefixer and concatenates js scripts When developing locally run gulp watchFiles this will detect changes in src folder and output changes to parent directory

 ### gulp build ###
-compiles Sass with autoprefixer and minifies css - concatenates transpiles from es6 and minifies js and outputs project to dist folder
+compiles Sass with autoprefixer and minifies css - concatenates transpiles from es6 and minifies js and outputs finished project to dist folder

 ## Folder Structure